Ok, so you’re looking for a web design consultant. The question is, how do you find the right one?

 Avoiding Potential Scams

-Although there are two main reasons why hiring a bargain web designer or web consultant can go wrong, there is a third reason as well.
+Although there are two main reasons why hiring a bargain web designer or web design consultant can go wrong, there is a third reason as well.

 You run the risk of hiring a scammer.